Disappearance of Etan Patz: Trials and conviction

 On December 12, 2012, Hernandez pled not guilty to two counts of murder and one count of kidnapping in a New York court.
 In April 2013, Harvey Fishbein, Hernandez's legal-aid criminal-defense lawyer, filed a motion to dismiss the case, citing that Hernandez's "confession in one of the nation's most notorious child disappearances was false, peppered with questionable claims and made after almost seven hours of police questioning."
-The next month, New York Supreme Court justice Maxwell Wiley ruled that the evidence was "legally sufficient to support the charges" and that the case could move forward.
+The next month, New York Supreme Court Judge Maxwell Wiley ruled that the evidence was "legally sufficient to support the charges" and that the case could move forward.
 He also ordered a hearing to determine whether the defendant's statements could be used at trial.

 A September 2014 hearing was conducted to determine whether Hernandez's statements that were made before the police had read the Miranda rights to him were legally admissible at trial.
 This would be influenced by whether he felt free to leave during the time before which he was Mirandized.
 The hearing also sought to determine whether Hernandez understood the significance of his Miranda rights and was competent to waive them when he did so.
 This was significant because it would decide whether any statements made after that point by Hernandez were legally admissible at trial.
 The actual truth or falsehood of the statements was not the focus of the hearing; rather, the question of the statements' truthfulness was to be discussed at trial, which began on January 5, 2015.

-The case resulted in a mistrial in May 2015 because of a hung jury that was deadlocked 11 against 1 for conviction.
+The case resulted in a mistrial in May 2015 because of a hung jury that was deadlocked 11 for conviction and 1 against conviction.
 A retrial began on October 19, 2016, in a New York City court, with jury deliberations in February 2017.
 On February 14, 2017, Hernandez was found guilty of kidnapping and felony murder.
 Sentencing was scheduled on February 28, with Hernandez facing 25 years to life in prison.
 However, Hernandez's attorneys were granted a delay in order to challenge the verdict, and no new sentencing date was set.

 On April 18, 2017, Hernandez was sentenced to life in prison with the possibility of parole after serving at least 25 years.
+The conviction was unanimously affirmed by the appellate court on March 26, 2020.

+On July 21, 2025, a federal appellate court reversed the conviction and ordered a new trial for Hernandez.